"Technology plays a major role in providing services to the citizens of the State of Montana, ..."

 3rd Annual Cyber Pledge campaign Sign online and take the pledge:

-A major vulnerability named Heartbleed was disclosed Monday.
-The vulnerability affects more than half a million websites on the Internet.
+A major vulnerability named Heartbleed was disclosed on April 7, 2014.
+The vulnerability is estimated to affect more than half a million websites on the Internet.
 Sites affected can have login credentials and other sensitive data stolen.
-Since its publication on Monday, many site administrators have taken measures to upgrade or patch their sites as a means of mitigation.
+Since its disclosure, many site administrators have taken measures to upgrade or patch their sites as a means of mitigation.
 The State of Montana believes it is a good idea for Internet users to change their passwords.
 Before changing passwords, it is important to check that the site in question is no longer vulnerable.
 The below sites can help tell you if a site is vulnerable: